nervosnetwork/rfcs/rfcs/0000-universal-asset-notation/0000-universal-asset-notation.md

 ## Definition

-The Universal Asset Notation (UAN) consists of asset notation and route notation, which in turn are build upon asset symbol, chain symbol and bridge symbol.
+The Universal Asset Notation (UAN) consists of asset notation and route notation, which in turn are built upon asset symbol, chain symbol and bridge symbol.

 UAN Definition (in [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form)):